 prevent damage: Stop damage from reaching a unit.
 Effects with the word "prevent" can prevent damage during the damage prevention POP anytime damage would be done to a unit and only then.
 Prevention doesn't work in the build zone.
 If an attack does a number of damage to a unit and you play a card that can prevent that much and more, the card prevents only the damage needing prevention.
 The extra damage prevention is wasted.
-For instance, if 2 damage needs prevented, while the rest is wasted.
+For instance, if 2 damage needs prevention, but an effect can prevent 5, only 2 damage is prevented, while the rest is wasted.
 (The extra damage prevention does not heal the unit.)